Power Train Problems of Chevrolet Suburban - part 1

 The contact owns a 2017 Chevrolet Suburban.
 The contact stated that while driving 65 mph, the vehicle started shuddering violently, prompting the contact to discontinue driving over 60 mph.
 Additionally, the contact stated that there was an abnormal clicking sound while making right or left turns.
 The check engine warning light was illuminated.
 The vehicle was taken to an independent mechanic to be diagnosed, but the cause of the failure could not be determined.
 The vehicle was not repaired.
 The manufacturer was not notified of the failure.
 The failure mileage was 122,000.

-all problems of the 2017 Chevrolet Suburban
+30 Power Train problem of the 2016 Chevrolet Suburban

 The transmission prematurely had to be replaced.
 The vehicle exhibited hesitation and thumping when changing from one gear to the next causing acceleration issues.
 The transmission exhibited the issue before 100,000 miles.
 The dealership changed the transmission at a cost to me over $6,000.